Kkartik14/Lumo/README.md

-# Lumo
+# Sidekick
-The Study Buddy That Feels You
+Study Vibes, No Jive